 The Captain: Subverted with Harris; he's not part of the platoon.

-Cassandra Truth: When Junior falls asleep on his watch, blowing an ambush, he immediately tells a bold-faced lie and says it was Chris.
+Cassandra Truth: When Junior falls asleep on his watch, blowing an ambush and causing one platoon member to be killed, he immediately tells a bold-faced lie and says it was Chris.
 The others believe Junior unquestioningly since Chris is the rookie.
 Chris meekly tries to defend himself ("I didn't fall asleep.
 It was Junior.") but it falls on deaf ears.
 "Excuses are like assholes!
 Everybody has one!"

 Chromosome Casting: All of the characters are men (appropriate given the setting and period).

 Cluster F-Bomb: Elias when he finds out what Barnes did at the village.
 So bad that even career soldiers thought it was over-the-top.

 Couldn't Find a Lighter: One of the characters lights his cigarette from a villager's burning hut that the American soldiers have just torched.

 Creator Cameo: Oliver Stone as the company commander who gets bombed to oblivion by an NVA sapper.